-You only need 5 simple ingredients to make homemade Greek Yogurt Flatbread!
+This easy-to-make Greek Yogurt Flatbread uses only 5 simple ingredients.
 So simple to mix up, no rising needed!
 The results are soft and puffed up flatbread that is begging to be dipped in some hummus or tzatziki.

 It only takes some pantry ingredients to make homemade flatbread and no yeast or rising is needed!
 Here's what you need: